-In most cases, an enrollee in Medicare Advantage plan will have prescription drug coverage (Medicare Part D) included directly through the plan.
-However, some Medicare plans do not include coverage for prescription drugs.
-In these cases, an individual would need to purchase a separate Medicare Part D prescription plan if they want such coverage.
-It is important to note, however, that an individual cannot be enrolled in both Medicare Advantage and a Medicare Part D prescription drug plan.
-Therefore, if an individual wishes to enroll in Medicare Part D, then he or she will need to obtain their Medicare coverage through Original Medicare (Medicare Parts A and B).
+In most cases, an enrollee in Medicare Advantage will have prescription drug coverage (Medicare Part D) included directly through their plan.
+However, certain Medicare plans do not include prescription drug coverage at all.
+An individual in these cases will need a separate Medicare Part D prescription plan if they want prescription coverage.
+There are other major differences between Medicare Supplement plans and Medicare Advantage.

 Medicare Supplement insurance plans are known as Medigap.
 Having a Medicare Supplement plan ensures that gaps in medical costs not covered by Medicare Parts A and B will be covered.
 These plans are standardized and offer an array of benefits to help offset your overall healthcare costs.

 To obtain a Medicare Supplement plan, an individual must be enrolled in Medicare Parts A and B. However, Medicare Supplement plans DO NOT provide coverage for services that are not already covered by Medicare Parts A and B. An example would include “non-essential” cosmetic surgeries.

 Medicare Supplement plans are purchased through a private insurer for areas already covered under Medicare Parts A and B. There is a range of Medicare Supplement plans available, and each plan has a corresponding letter of the alphabet.